-If it’s cold you will have to sit inside and drink in the view of the bay from their picture windows, but the best of Sandside is sitting in the sunshine at a bistro table on their little terrace with a slice of coffee cake or lemon drizzle and when the terrace is full, on the grassy verge beyond.
+Sit inside for a view of the bay from their picture windows, but the best of Sandside is sitting in the sunshine at a bistro table on their little terrace with a slice of coffee cake or lemon drizzle and when the terrace is full, on the grassy verge beyond.

 It’s simple, delightful and just what you want of a seaside café which might be why they’ve extended.
 They bought the hut next door that used to sell buckets and spades and have built a rather lovely terrace very modishly surrounded by glass that acts as a windbreak.
 It’s a fine place to take your tea, cake and the daily paper and of course that view across the water.